Skip to Content

 A 2019 rendering of a proposed Mystic River bike and pedestrian bridge, which could connect the Northern Strand multi-use path in the City of Everett to the Assembly Orange Line Station in Somerville.
 Courtesy of AECOM/MassDCR

-MassDOT will host a public hearing this evening in Somerville to present its latest plans for a car-free bridge over the Mystic River, from Draw Seven Park in Somerville to the Encore Casino riverwalk in Everett.
+MassDOT has cancelled a planned public hearing this evening in Somerville for a car-free bridge over the Mystic River, from Draw Seven Park in Somerville to the Encore Casino riverwalk in Everett.

 The proposed bridge would essentially extend the Northern Strand Trail over the Mystic River to connect to the Assembly district and existing riverfront path systems in Somerville and Boston: